-Will I have to move as a result of the Department’s project?
+Will I have to move from my residence as a result of the Agency’s project?

 Where will I move to?

-How long will I have in which to move?
+How long will I have to locate and move to a new residence?

-You will be provided plenty of time to move.
-The Department must provide you with a minimum of ninety days advance notice after a replacement dwelling has been made available, before you can be required to move.
+The Agency must provide you with a minimum of ninety days advance notice after a replacement dwelling has been made available, before you can be required to move.

-Yes, you will be reimbursed for the actual, reasonable, and necessary costs incurred for moving your personal property to a new location.
-You will also receive reimbursement for certain expenses that are necessary to purchase or rent and occupy a replacement residential dwelling.
+Yes, you may be reimbursed for the actual, reasonable, and necessary costs incurred for moving your personal property to a new location.
+You may also receive reimbursement for certain eligible expenses that are necessary to purchase or rent and occupy a replacement residential dwelling.